rozachatz/tower-defense/README.md

 * Run the executable to start the game.

 # Usage
-Once the game is running, follow the on-screen instructions to play the game.
-Place towers along the path to defeat enemies and prevent them from reaching the end.
-Use the tower shop to purchase and upgrade towers.
+To play Tower Defense, select 'PLAY GAME' on the Main Menu.
+Place towers along the path to defeat incoming enemy waves and earn coins.
+Use the tower shop to purchase and upgrade towers to make them even more powerful.

 # Contributing